KStateMachine/kstatemachine/docs/index.md

 `DataState`'s `data` field is set and might be accessed only while the state is active.
 At the moment when `DataState` is activated it requires data value from a `DataEvent`.
 You can use `lastData` field to access last data value even after state exit, it falls back to `defaultData` if provided or throws.

+### Target-less data transitions

+You can define target-less transitions for `DataState`.
+Please, note that if you want such transition to change state's `data` field, it should be `EXTERNAL` type.
+If target-less transition is `LOCAL` it does not change states data.
+This is related to the way how `DataState` is implemented, `data` field is changed only on state entry moment.

 ### Corner cases of `DataState` activation